GaijinEntertainment/GaijinApplicationPlatform/docs/central/getting-started.md

 title: Getting Started
 ---

-[Gaijin Central](https://central-admin.gaijin.net/) is a comprehensive portal that allows developers to easily manage their applications.
+[Gaijin Central](https://central-admin.gaijin.net/) is a comprehensive portal that allows developers to easily manage their applications, users and services.

 ## Authorization